 To make cell proliferation assessment more convenient, rapid chemometric assays have been developed, such as MTT, XTT, AlamarBlue and Neutral Red.
 These indirect assays measure metabolic activity or other cellular properties that are assumed to correspond to the number of cells.

-Non-Destructive Cell Proliferation Assessment
+Non-Destructive Cell Proliferation by Imaging

 By repeatedly counting the number of cells in a cell culture, automated image‐based methods provide direct and hence more relevant assessment of cell proliferation than the widely used chemometric methods.

 However, to be a viable option, time-lapse‐based adherent cell counting must be label‐free and fully automated — not relying on manual or user-aided cell identification and segmentation.
 Furthermore, to be compatible with established laboratory workflow, it is vital that any novel cell proliferation assay can be robustly performed using standard cell culture microplates.

 Kinetic Cell Proliferation in Your Incubator